dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-notes.md

 no-loc: ["communitytoolkit", "CommunityToolkit.Mvvm", "AllNotes", "Notes", "About"]
 ---

-The **AllNotes view** is going to use the **Notes viewmodel**.
-Currently though, it's binding directly to the model, which was deleted at the start of this tutorial.
+The final viewmodel-view pair is the **Notes viewmodel** and **AllNotes view**.
+Currently though, the view is binding directly to the model, which was deleted at the start of this tutorial.
 The goal in updating the **AllNotes view** is to move as much functionality as possible out of the XAML code-behind and put it in the viewmodel.
 Again, the benefit being that the view can change its design with little effect to your code.

 ## Notes viewmodel